vv5163/greasyfork/README.md

 2.Traditional Chinese will be redirected to https://greasyfork.org/zh-TW.

-3.Due to low server bandwidth, human verification will be implemented.
+~~3.Due to low server bandwidth, human verification will be implemented.~~

 4.Login may not be possible; PS: not tested.

-This domain is a mirror of cn-greasyfork.org.
+~~This domain is a mirror of cn-greasyfork.org.~~  This domain is a mirror of greasyfork.org.

 The download address is update.greasyfork.us.kg.